 - magnesium that will give water a bitter taste

 - and calcium which gives water a milky type taste

 - Sulfur-rich water will have a rotten egg smell to it which makes most people forget the taste of the water because the smell is more prominent

 Even the best reverse osmosis drinking water systems will not necessarily remove everything in the water that can give it some kind of taste.

 Reverse osmosis drinking water systems will also remove most odors that may have been in the untreated water.
 Because our sense of smell greatly contributes to how we perceive taste and flavors in the things that we eat, the lack of odor in the water can make the water seem to taste even cleaner.

 Reverse osmosis (RO) is so far the best way to improve the taste of your drinking water.
 It reduces the amount of chlorine, total dissolved solids, and organic and inorganic substances present in the water you get from your tap.A curiosity about pure water is that coffee and tea drinkers love reverse osmosis water because it allows the true flavor of the coffee or tea to come through without the salty or bitter tastes that can be in untreated water.

-Is reverse osmosis water better for you?
+Why is reverse osmosis water bad for you?

 By using a reverse osmosis drinking water system, you will be able to remove minerals and extra sodium that you do not want , even minerals in water are important for health, avoiding chemicals, bacteria and contamination is also very beneficial too.